Buying an Asset

 Getting Move 1 right and Move 2 wrong names the right challenge while remaining structurally replaceable.
 The company understands what it should become.
 It hasn't built the thing agents depend on.
 The insight is correct.
 The infrastructure isn't there yet.

 Getting both right is the only position that compounds without a ceiling.
 The environment is organized around the right underlying challenge.
 The question pulls the environment forward.
 The environment makes the question defensible.
-At identical ARR, growth, and NRR, an asset in this position is not the same asset as one in either failure mode.
-Standard diligence will not surface the difference.
+At identical ARR, growth, and NRR, an asset in this position may be assessed very differently from one in either failure mode — and standard diligence may not surface that difference cleanly enough to price it.

 The worked example